-The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
+The Institute for Transportation Research and Education (ITRE) currently manages the North

+Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters that continuously collect count data on representative facilities in North Carolina.
 The NMVDP has expanded to include additional permanent counters installed by the City of Raleigh Parks and Recreation Department.
 Both ITRE and the City of Raleigh have agreed on the data monitoring and management processes; as well as future operational coordination.
 Data from the additional counters will also be incorporated into the quarterly data reports that are generated by ITRE.
+As of November 1, ITRE has published their 2019 Third Quarter preliminary data report for the continuous counters in NC's Non-Motorized Volume Data Program (NMVDP).
 (Staff contact: Kenneth Withrow)